 Technology is advancing at a breakneck speed.
 And so is the marketing world!
-Unfortunately, with so many available tools and platforms, marketers are either lost or are unable to experiment with new successful marketing techniques.
+Unfortunately, with so many available tools and platforms, marketers are either lost or cannot experiment with new successful marketing techniques.

-The term “marketing” refers to more than just promoting your product or attracting fresh customers.
+“marketing” refers to more than just promoting your product or attracting fresh customers.
 Marketing also has its branches and is scattered into several different segments.
-And the two categories that are currently creating a lot of buzz in the marketing industry are multichannel marketing and omnichannel marketing.
+The two categories currently creating a lot of buzz in the marketing industry are multichannel and omnichannel.

 What Is Multichannel?